Emperor Guangzong of Song: Reign

-Upon the succession of Emperor Guangzong in 1189, it was actually suggested that Empress Dowager Wu would act as his regent, because of his bad health.
+Upon the succession of Emperor Guangzong in 1189, it was actually suggested that Empress Dowager Wu would act as his regent, because of his poor health.
 However, during his reign, it was the spouse of Guangzong who de facto ruled the Song Empire.

 Guangzong constantly accompanied his father in tours and banquets.
 This changed due to the enormous influence of his wife Empress Li Fengniang became notorious in Chinese history for being ruthless and shrewd, and for ruling the state through her husband, who became known a "henpecked weakling" dominated by his wife.
 Eventually, Guangzong made up excuses in order to avoid his father.

 According to Xu Wei, the Nanxi style of theatre began in Emperor Guangzong's reign.
 Guangzong listened to some treacherous officials and dismissed the popular military leader Xin Qiji.
 Furthermore, Guangzong gave into drinking in his middle years which deteriorated his mental state.

-When the Retired Emperor Xiaozong became sick, Guangzong refused to visit him upsetting Xiaozong and furthermore, making Xiaozong's illness worse.
+When the Retired Emperor Xiaozong became sick, Guangzong refused to visit him, upsetting Xiaozong and making Xiaozong's illness worsen.

 He was forced to give up his throne to Zhao Kuo, his only surviving son and child in 1194 by his officials and his grandmother, Grand Empress Dowager Wu under the reason that he was "too ill" to perform the mourning rites.
 In reality, they had forced him to abdicate because he refused to attend the funeral procession of his father, Emperor Xiaozong due to the influence of his wife Empress Li Fengniang, and that he refused to wear mourning clothes making the officials angry about his lack of filial piety.
 He died in 1200 near Shaoxing, Zhejiang possibly from melancholy as he was mentally ill or he became sick and died.